-That means that that the value of the wine in an average £4.95 bottle is about 30 pence!
-Or less.
-But by £14.95 the wine value increases to £6.50.
-Above that, such linear increases start to break down.
-Luxury and rarity start to drive higher prices instead.
-The maths show that the quality of the wine increases rapidly by spending just a few pounds more.
+Going the other way, that means that that the value of the wine in a £5.00 bottle is only 31 pence!
+In short, simple maths show that the quality of the wine increases rapidly by spending just a few pounds more.

 The sweetest spot for us to benefit most in quality terms is therefore in the £6 – £15 price range.
-Example: if you spend £9 rather than £6, that’s a 50% increase in price.
-However, in return for that extra fiver, you’ll get a 195% growth in wine value.
+Example: if you spend £10 rather than £5, that’s a 50% increase in price.
+However, in return for that extra fiver, you’ll get an 870% increase in wine value.
 Again, all things being equal, that should give you a far superior wine.
 Hence, you will taste the difference with a trade-up!

 Try a trade up and let me know your experiences!

 The original article from 2016 was updated after the Spring Budget in March 2020 and republished